Have you ever heard a Christian say something like this?:

 Praise God that according to the Scriptures, Christians are righteous in God's sight and are blessed with every spiritual blessing!
 This is how our Father in heaven wants us to understand our relationship with Him through Christ.
 However, the great objection to this transcendent New Testament truth is, of course, Hebrews chapter 12, verses 5-11.
 What shall we do with this passage which clearly says that God disciplines His children?
 In fact, it says that if God doesn't discipline you then you aren't even in His family!
 No other passage has been so badly misused in shaping the unfortunate 'Dennis the Menace' way of thinking.

 Let's drop the natural presuppositions and think about the passage in light of the Gospel.
 When we take the time to do this we will notice things we never considered before.
 First of all, the context of the passage is all about persecution for righteousness sake.
 Christians are suffering for their faith and therefore need to be encouraged to persevere through tribulation (Heb.
 12:4, 12).
 Jesus Himself is set forth as an example of suffering for the Christians: "Consider Him who endured from sinners such hostility against Himself, so that you may not grow weary or fainthearted."
 (Heb.
-12:3) In light of the context, then, the Fatherly discipline Christians will endure, because they are the righteous children of God, is persecution.
-To be more specific, God permits non-believers to slaughter the righteous "all the day long" (Rom.
+12:3) In light of the context, then, the Fatherly discipline Christians will endure, because they are the righteous children of God, appears to be persecution.
+To put it more graphically, God permits non-believers to slaughter the righteous "all the day long" (Rom.
 8:36), not because the righteous are being disciplined for their sins, but because God uses suffering to teach His children what their hope is, to the teach them about righteousness and the world's hostility to it, to teach them about His love, in order to show them that they can be more than conquerors through His love (Rom.
 8:37), and to teach them that He works all things together for their good (Rom.
 8:28).
-For God's children, the discipline of suffering is entirely a matter of trusting in the love of God, in the righteousness they have through faith, and that they aren't suffering because of their sins, but rather because they are His righteous children.
+For God's children, the discipline of suffering is entirely about learning to trust in the sovereignty and love of God, learning to rest in the righteousness they have through faith, and learning precisely that they aren't suffering because of their sins, but rather because they are His righteous children.
 This is the lesson God wants His children to learn.
 This is what the disciple (or "training", which is a better translation of paideia than"discipline") is all about.
 Quite the opposite of what is usually thought!

 A further proof of all this is that the Book of Job is quoted two times explicitly, and is alluded to repeatedly, throughout Hebrews 12:5-11 (Job 4:3-5, 5:17, 12:10, 21:7-9).
 The lesson we learn from the Book of Job is that Job suffered greatly at the hand of God and yet it was not because of his sin.
 Job was a righteous man and perfect in His generation.
 In fact, the reason why suffering came upon Job was because He was a righteous man!
 If we take the position that God disciplines us because of our sins we are taking the side of Job's three unhelpful friends.
 If we take the position that suffering comes upon the righteous because God wants to teach them to trust in Him, and to bring them forth as gold (Job 23:10, 1 Pet.
 1:6-7), then we are taking the side of truth.